-Our specialist Ofsted lawyers understand the intense pressure on providers to comply with the vast and complex regulations governing regulated settings whilst ensuring that children are suitably protected and safeguarded.
-We appreciate how a negative inspection report or any potential enforcement action can impact significantly on your business and in many cases, unfairly so.
+Our specialist Ofsted lawyers understand the intense pressure on providers to comply with the vast and complex regulations governing regulated settings, whilst ensuring that children are suitably protected and safeguarded.
+We appreciate how a negative inspection report, or any potential enforcement action, can affect your business significantly and, in many cases, unfairly so.

-It is important to protect your business and reputation with advice from a specialist before you take any action.
+It is important to protect your business and reputation with legal advice from a specialist before you take any action.
 Defending you and your business is our primary concern.
-For a confidential, no obligation discussion regarding your case, please contact our specialist lawyers now on 0203 816 9274.
+For a confidential, no-obligation discussion regarding your case, please contact our specialist regulatory lawyers now on 0161 696 6250.

 Our firm has developed an excellent reputation in this field and we pride ourselves on achieving the best possible results for our clients.
-We have successfully defended and represented numerous providers across a variety of sectors, assisting them in retaining their registration, challenging an unfair rating and avoiding a criminal prosecution.
+We have successfully defended and represented numerous providers across a variety of sectors, assisting them in retaining their registration, challenging an inspection report or unfair grading, and avoiding criminal prosecution.

-We also have a network of offices, including London and Manchester, and we act for clients nationwide.
+We have a network of offices across the country, including in London and Manchester, and we act for clients nationwide.
 We appreciate that Ofsted often impose tight deadlines and we regularly prepare cases at very short notice.
 We also understand the needs and anxieties of our professional clients at risk of losing their registration and in some cases, their business and reputation.

-Our specialist team of lawyers have experience of advising registered providers in the early years, childcare, education and social care sectors.
-We represent nurseries; childcare providers; children’s homes; adoption and fostering agencies; and education providers such as schools and colleges.
+Our specialist team of lawyers have experience of advising registered providers in early years, childcare, education and social care sectors.
+We represent nurseries, childcare providers, children’s homes, schools, colleges, adoption and fostering agencies, and managers.

 Our Ofsted lawyers regularly act for providers nationwide in relation to the following: